-- Must submit MVR for the last 7 years with no more than 8 points, 3 moving violations, and no DUI within the last 3 years; report must be within 30 days prior to the beginning of class. - Must submit report of DOT physical completed within 30 days prior to beginning class. - Obtain a Class A CDL permit. - Must submit negative 5-panel DOT drug screen 7 days prior to first day of class. - Subject to random drug/alcohol screening. - Must enroll in Federal Motor Carrier Safety Administration Drug and Alcohol Clearinghouse. - Must comply with US Department of Transportation (DOT) regulations in parts 40, 382, 383 and 391, as well as State and/or local laws, related to alcohol and controlled substances testing, age, medical certification, licensing, and driver records, as required by §380.707(a).
+- Must submit MVR for the last 7 years with no more than 8 points, 3 moving violations, and no DUI within the last 3 years; report must be within 30 days prior to the beginning of class. - Must submit report of DOT physical completed within 30 days prior to beginning class. - Obtain a Class A CDL permit. - Must submit negative 5-panel DOT drug screen 7 days prior to first day of class. - Subject to random drug/alcohol screening. - Must enroll in Federal Motor Carrier Safety Administration Drug and Alcohol Clearinghouse. - Must comply with US Department of Transportation (DOT) regulations in parts 40, 382, 383 and 391, as well as State and/or local laws, related to alcohol and controlled substances testing, age, medical certification, licensing, and driver records, as required by §380.707(a). - Student must pass all courses in the certificate program to test with NGTC 3rd party testers at the end of the semester.

-Program Courses Credits CTDL 1010 Fundamentals of Commercial Driving 3 CTDL 1021 Combination Vehicle Basic Operation and Range Work 3 CTDL 1031 Combination Vehicle Advanced Operations 3
+Program Courses Credits CTDL 1 1010 Fundamentals of Commercial Driving 3 CTDL 1 1021 Combination Vehicle Basic Operation and Range Work 3 CTDL 1 1031 Combination Vehicle Advanced Operations 3